Parents tell us there is something special about doddl, and now the King has too...

 Having had the idea (you can read my story here) I spent months exploring around the subject to better understand the issue.
 Once armed with some good knowledge, I then worked alongside child development experts to fully explore the problems that I needed to solve.

-- The long slim handles on standard cutlery forced the continued use of the palmar grip – this is the basic grip a baby has.
+- The long slim handles on standard utensils forced the continued use of the palmar grip – this is the basic grip a baby has.
 But they make it very awkward for children to effectively hold and control.
 Furthermore, long thin handles were not very comfy for a young child to hold.

 - The length was an issue as it relies on good hand eye-coordination, something young children have not yet developed.

-What were you trying to achieve?
+What were you trying to achieve with doddl?

-Having identified what the basic issue was, I then explored the developmental side of cutlery and mealtimes.
+Having identified what the basic issue was, I then explored the developmental side of utensils and mealtimes.
 Both socially and physically they offer young children huge opportunities for development.
 There were multiple considerations for me as I started designing.

 - Think about the ease of use for right now - to make mealtimes easier and more enjoyable for young children